rogerioacp/rogerioacp.github.io/_tabs/consulting.md

 order: 1
 ---

-I provide consulting services on Confidential Computing, Cloud Security and Data Protection Engineering.
+I provide consulting services on Cloud Security, Confidential Computing, and Data Protection Engineering.
 [Contact me](mailto:rogerio.a.pontes@outlook.com) for a free consultation and together we can improve your system's security.

 <!--